MISSOURI - Lemp Mansion

 Following the death of his son Frederick and the death of Pabst, the people who knew William Sr. described him as a defeated man.
 His physical and mental health began to decline.
 On February 13, 1904, Lemp got up, ate breakfast, and mentioned he was not feeling well.
 After he finished his meal, he returned to his upstairs bedroom and around 9:30 a.m. he shot himself in the head with a .38 caliber Smith & Wesson revolver.
 He was 67 years old.

 Born in 1883, Elsa was the youngest daughter of William Lemp, Sr. In 1910 she wed Mr. Thomas Wright making her the richest heiress in St. Louis.
 Unfortunately, her marriage was an unsteady one, and in December 1918 they separated.
-Elsa filed for divorce on the first day of February 1919 and in her petition she stated that her husband had long since ceased to love her.
+Elsa filed for divorce on February 1, 1919, and in her petition she stated that her husband had long since ceased to love her.
 She also alleged the Wright treated her with coldness and indifference, and absented himself from their home in order to be away from her.
 Although her divorce was not sensational like her brother's because she did not go into specifics, but it was expedited so that within an hour after the petition was filed her divorce was granted.

 However, on March 8, 1920, the couple remarried in New York City.
 They returned to St. Louis on March 19 to find their home filled with congratulatory flowers sent by friends and family.